PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 print("Hello, " + myName)
 ```

-You can see it would be hard to tell what code is in the function, and what code is outside of it.
+...You can see it is hard to tell what code is *inside* of the function, and what code is *outside* of it.
+We call this idea of writing our code in a certain way "syntax".
+We have to have *syntax* so that we type things in a way that Python can understand what we are trying to tell it to do.

-Now correct the function by indenting it, use a tab fo indenting (this will automatically pick between 2 or 4 spaces).

-If you play you won't see anything happen.
-This is because a function simply groups code.
-To *run the function* or refer to the function and have it run the code inside you have to type its name followed by parenthesis.
+If you click the green arrow to run the code you won't see anything happen!
+This is because a *function* simply groups code.
+To *run the function* or refer to the function and have it run the code inside of it, you have to type its name followed by parenthesis ("run" simply means to have the computer load the code and read the intructions and do them).

 ```py
 def say_hello_to_name():